 - The fruit regulates melatonin, a hormone which induces good sleep in babies who sleep less.

-- The calcium content in Cherries helps in the development of healthy bones.
+- The calcium content in cherries helps in the development of healthy bones.

-- The anthocyanin content in Cherries reduces inflammation and thus prevents aches and pain in the body.
+- The anthocyanin content in cherries reduces inflammation and, thus, prevents aches and pain in the body.

-How to Select and Store Cherries for Babies?
+How to Select and Store Cherries for Babies

-Always look for ripe and uniformly red coloured Cherries with firm skin but they should not be hard when pressed.
+Always look for ripe and uniformly red coloured cherries with firm skin but they should not be hard when pressed.
 Avoid the ones with cuts, bruises, or with a stale, dry stem.
 Look for dark coloured ones since darker the colour, sweeter the cherry.

-How to Prepare Cherry Baby Food?
+How to Prepare Cherry Baby Food

 First of all, remove the stems of the Cherries and clean them thoroughly.
 In case you find too mushy or ones with nicks and blemishes, discard them.
-Then cut them in half and then bend them to pit it.
+Then cut them in half and bend them to pit it.
 Once that is done with all the cherries, put them in a blender and make a puree.
-You can either puree it leaving few chunky pieces or blend it finely.
-The more you blend it, the more fluidic it becomes.
+You can either puree it, leaving a few chunky pieces or blend it finely.
+The more you blend it, the more fluid it becomes.
 You can either feed this to your baby with a spoon or mix it with other food like applesauce or pear sauce and for older kids, you can mix it with chicken or in the porridge.

 Can Your Baby be Allergic to Cherries?

 Allergy from Cherries is quite rare but there are people who suffer from it.
-Especially if your baby happens to suffer from pollen allergy, then she may be allergic to Cherries as well.
-Ingesting a Cherry could lead to the Pollen-food allergy syndrome in which the mouth starts itching with or without a bit of swelling of the lips, tongue, palate, the throat, running nose and watery eyes.
-In very rare cases a baby may suffer from severe symptoms like anaphylaxis, urticaria or gastrointestinal problems like vomiting, diarrhoea and stomach cramps.
+Especially if your baby happens to suffer from pollen allergy, then she may be allergic to cherries as well.
+Ingesting a cherry could lead to the Pollen-food allergy syndrome in which the mouth starts itching with or without a bit of swelling of the lips, tongue, palate, the throat, running nose and watery eyes.
+In very rare cases, a baby may suffer from severe symptoms like anaphylaxis, urticaria or gastrointestinal problems like vomiting, diarrhoea and stomach cramps.

-Precautions Before Giving Cherries to Your Child
+Precautions to Take Before Giving Cherries to Your Child

 There is no doubt about the goodness of Cherries and its nutritional content.
 However, you need to take some precautions before giving Cherries to your little one.

-- You can even consult an allergist and test for Cherry allergy that your baby may have, under his supervision.
+- You can even consult an allergist and test for cherry allergy that your baby may have, under his supervision.

-- If in case your kid’s test result is negative for Cherry allergy, you can give her cherries but only after peeling the skin off since it is thick and difficult for babies to chew.
+- If in case your kid’s test result is negative for cherry allergy, you can give her cherries but only after peeling the skin off since it is thick and difficult for babies to chew.

-- For babies who have just started semi-solids, Cherry puree is the best and for infants, you can cut them in thin strips and give them as finger food.
+- For babies who have just started semi-solids, cherry puree is the best and for infants, you can cut them in thin strips and give them as finger food.

 - Always remember to pit the cherries before giving it to your baby.

-Cherry Recipes For Babies
+Cherry Recipes for Babies

-Looking for Cherry recipes for your baby?
+Looking for cherry recipes for your baby?
 Here are 3 easy and simple recipes.

 1. Cherry-Banana Mix

-Do you know how to make cherry puree for baby?
+Do you know how to make cherry puree for a baby?
 Here is a pureed mix with the goodness of cherries with that of banana.

 - Banana – 1